-In Ms. Fisher’s entertainment practice, she regularly represents studios, music companies, software companies and other content providers in connection with mergers and acquisitions, including the acquisition and disposition of online game companies, production entities and film libraries and music catalogs.
-She also has represented a number of content licensors and licensees in distribution and licensing agreements, and regularly represents investors in and lenders to companies in the media, entertainment and technology industries.
-Ms. Fisher has significant expertise with joint ventures in the entertainment and technology arenas, including joint ventures for the purpose of television and motion picture production and distribution, technology development and deployment, Internet-based music distribution and VOD motion picture distribution.
+Ruth regularly represents multi-media studios, interactive companies, entertainment related technology companies, software companies and other content providers in connection with mergers and acquisitions, including the acquisition and disposition of film libraries and music catalogs; content licensors and licensees in distribution, licensing, affiliation and retransmission agreements; and various companies in connection with investments in and the financing of entertainment-related entities.
+She also has significant expertise with joint ventures in the entertainment and technology arenas, including joint ventures for the purpose of television and motion picture production and distribution, technology development and deployment, internet-based music distribution and VOD motion picture distribution.

 Representative transactions include representations of: Vivendi S.A. in the sale of its interest in NBC Universal and in the combination of its Vivendi Games subsidiary with Activision, Inc. to form Activision Blizzard, Inc.; an investment bank in its provision of advisory services and financing in connection with a public company merger; an investment bank in connection with film financing transactions; Riot Games in its acquisition by Tencent Holdings Limited, a leading integrated Internet services provider; two private equity firms in their acquisition of cable channels; Technicolor S.A. in agreements with studios and exhibitors related to the implementation of digital cinema systems; Entravision Communications Corporation in connection with a sale of radio stations; the Special Committee of Hollywood Entertainment Corporation in connection with the acquisition of Hollywood by Movie Gallery Inc.; Universal Studios, Inc. in the sale of Spencer Gifts, in distribution and other agreements with DreamWorks LLC, and in the acquisition of USA Networks, Inc.; Universal Music Group in a number of joint ventures related to music, music distribution, television and artists; and representation of Warner Music Group in its acquisition of an interest in Frank Sinatra Enterprises and in its agreements with Grateful Dead Productions.